 It is a type of Iron of extremely low carbon has been cast from a molten condition.

 It is an alloy of iron and carbon which is cast from molten mass, It is malleable in some range of temperature and may not harden upon sudden cooling.
 The carbon content is usually less than 1.5% but not greater than 2%.
-Steel which owes its properties due to carbon is known as “carbon steel”. and others which have distinct properties due to elements other than carbon are termed as “Alloy steels”.
+Steel which owes its properties due to carbon is known as “carbon steel”. and others that have distinct properties due to elements other than carbon are termed as “Alloy steels”.

 I hope this article on “Different construction and building materials used for all types of structure” remains helpful.